 Fun New England getaways within three hours from Boston have become my new passion, since having two kids under 4 years old makes a simple trip out the front door of our house seem like a complex rocket expedition.

 How thrilled am I, therefore, to finally discover Northampton and its surrounding goodies in Hampshire County, Massachusetts!

 What makes Northampton — just a two hour drive from Boston — such an ideal spot for a weekend getaway, particularly with kids?
 First and foremost, it is walkable.

-Within steps of your hotel (click for details on where we stayed), you can explore dozens and dozens of eateries, fun museums, shops, all interlaced with charming steeple-and-mountain vistas like the one below.
+Within steps of your hotel (click this affiliate link for details on where we stayed), you can explore dozens and dozens of eateries, fun museums, shops, all interlaced with charming steeple-and-mountain vistas like the one below.
 Can you feel the relaxation flowing in already?
 That expansive feeling of escape is the mark of a great getaway.

 Want to save money?
 Spend a whole morning just strolling the streets and ogling the window displays!
 The disco-ball feathers pictured below were my absolute favorite.

 Can I get a pile of those to decorate my classroom?
 I feel this would greatly enhance the learning environment for my 7th grade students.
 (Either that, or entrance kids so deeply that they spend the whole class hypnotized by a single disco feather.)

 Wandering pretty Northampton might make you dangerously hungry, and thus a jaunt into Sylvester’s Restaurant is advisable to maintain your health.
 Sylvester’s has repeatedly won “Best Breakfast and Brunch in Western Massachusetts,” and on our trip, we soon discovered why.